Paid Social

 Test, Iterate, Adjust

 Outside of creative refreshment, there’s overall campaign optimization.
-Testing and adjustments are essential to every paid social campaign strategy.
+Testing and adjustments are essential to every paid social advertising strategy.
 The more experiments you conduct, the more flaws and opportunities for improvement you can spot.

 You can test and optimize just about any aspect of your campaign, such as: